 What is Direct Air Capture?

-Direct air capture (DAC) is a technology that uses chemical processes to extract carbon dioxide (CO₂) from the air to fight climate change caused by CO₂ emissions.
+Direct Air Capture (DAC) is a technology that uses chemical processes to extract carbon dioxide (CO₂) from the air to fight climate change caused by CO₂ emissions, and to reach net-zero and beyond to carbon negativity.

 A DAC system works by using fans to draw in large quantities of air and passing it over solid sorbent materials that have been designed to attract and hold CO₂ molecules on their surfaces in chemical bonding.
 Alternatively, liquid solvents are used instead of solid sorbents.

-The CO₂ is then extracted from the sorbent material or solvent and either permanently stored underground using various methods, such as mineralisation, or used practically in carbon utilization processes, for example in producing sustainable aviation fuel or in the food and beverage industry.
+The CO₂ is then extracted from the sorbent material or solvent and either permanently stored underground using various methods, such as mineralisation, or used practically in carbon utilization processes, for example in producing sustainable aviation fuel (SAF), storing CO₂ in concrete for sustainable construction, or in the food and beverage industry.

 For more detail on DAC, see: How Does Direct Air Capture Work?